Samsung/tizen-docs/docs/platform/developing/setting-up.md

 profile = profile.<Version><Profile>_<Repository>
 ```

-- If the Tizen version is lastest, `$Version` equals "".
+- If the Tizen version is latest, `$Version` equals "".
 - If the Tizen version is others, `$Version` equals "#.#-".

 Other examples: